Iterable/iterable-swift-sdk/README.md

     $(BUILT_PRODUCTS_DIR)/$(FRAMEWORKS_FOLDER_PATH)/IterableSDK.framework
     ```

-7. Drag **IterableSDK.framework** from **&lt;Xcode project directory&gt;/Carthage/Build/iOS**
+7. Add **&lt;Xcode project directory&gt;/Carthage/Build/iOS/IterableSDK.framework**
-into the open project in Xcode.
-When prompted by Xcode, add the framework
+to your Xcode project (by dragging it into the Xcode Project Navigator).
-to your app's target.
+When prompted by Xcode, add the framework to your app's target.

 8. If your app will be using push notifications that contain media
 attachments (images, etc.), repeat steps 5 through 7, substituting